 As many of you know, I can't stop eating cauliflower.
-It is one of my favorite distinctive, versatile, healthy, delicious vegetables on the planet.
+It is one of the most distinctive, versatile, healthy, delicious vegetables on the planet.
 Cruciferous vegetables like cauliflower are not only low in calories, they are also full of vitamins, minerals, potassium, fiber, folic acid and contain a sulfur compound that protects your health and prevents disease.

 Today I roasted and mashed my cauliflower up and topped it with a large and juicy grilled portobello mushroom.
-Portobello mushrooms are also extremely healthy.
+Grilled Portobello mushrooms are also extremely healthy.
 They have 3 grams of protein per 3.5 ounces, lots of fiber, potassium, B Vitamins and are also low in calories.
 At the last minute, I decided to add some of my rich and delicious mushroom gravy.
 Perfect comfort food for a cold night.
-If you love Portabello mushrooms as much as I do, you will probably love this grilled smoky & sweet Portobello Mushroom Sandwich.
+If you love grilled Portabello mushrooms as much as I do, you will probably enjoy this smokey and sweet grilled Portobello Mushroom Sandwich.

 - 2 large Portobello Mushrooms

 - Sprinkle of salt & ground black pepper

 - 1 medium head of cauliflower, trimmed and cut into small florets

 - ¼ teaspoon salt & ground black pepper (or more or less to taste)

 - ⅛ teaspoon nutmeg (or more to taste)